tooth2/Traffic_Sign_Classification/README.md

  Applied top 5 Softmax predicted signs and listed each probabilities along with predected sign name in the bar chart One failed example, 80speed limit showed 30 speed limit with 100% probabilities.
 Outstading issues are row resolution images.I only used data normalization by divining 255.
 However, I could experiment gray scale and apply gausian filter or other filters to extract more distintive features before applying CNN in LeNet-5 architecture.
  ### Summary
- Digested LeNet-5 Architecture , Hyperparameter tuning by exploreing BATCH_SIZE and EPOCH , and achieved 93.9% ~ 95% validation set accuracy and around 93% testing accuracy.
+ Applied LeNet-5 Architecture , Hyperparameter tuning by exploreing BATCH_SIZE and EPOCH , and achieved 93.9% ~ 95% training set accuracy and around 93% validation accuracy.
 That was pretty good since two accuracies are balanced.
-However new data set was not predicted well (87.5% accuracy).
-Need to apply more image data preprossing(RGB 2 gray, applying gausian filter or other filters, etx) Even for normazliation, I could find min and max or RGB data and normalize data by dividing the difference between min-max instead of divining by 255
+For future work, I can apply more image data preprossing technique(RGB2Gray, applying gausian filter or Rotations, translations and scaling for data augmentation , etc) Even for normazliation, I could find min and max or RGB data and normalize data by dividing the difference between min-max instead of divining by 255.
+For more advanced technique, Contrast-limited Adaptive Histogram Equalization, CLAHE, is other normalization method I can try.